 Tenants must pay utility bills for gas, water and electricity where there are separate meters.
 A Breach of Duty Notice can be served by either tenant or landlord on several grounds including causing damage, upsetting neighbours or failure to provide quiet enjoyment of the premises.
 Landlords must make repairs but tenants cannot refuse to pay rent on this basis.
 Detailed minimum standards exist for rooming houses but not for rental properties

 Taxes and rates

-Unless the tenancy is for a fixed-term period exceeding one year, the landlord must repay the tenant for any rates or taxes payable for the premises that are recovered from the tenant by a public statutory authority, such as a local council (s 58 RT Act).
+Unless the tenancy is for a fixed term that exceeds one year, the landlord must repay the tenant for any rates or taxes payable for the premises that are recovered from the tenant by a public statutory authority (e.g. a local council) (s 58 RT Act).

 Landlord’s rights and responsibilities

-The landlord is liable for payment of the following utility charges:
+A landlord is liable to pay for these utility charges:

-A tenant is liable for payment of the following utility charges:
+A tenant is liable to pay for these utility charges:

 The tenant cannot be made liable for any costs that should be borne by the landlord as the RT Act makes no provision for this.
 Any agreement purporting to extend the tenants liability for utilities would be an attempt to modify or restrict the operation of the RT Act and would, therefore, be unenforceable (s 27).

 If the landlord or tenant pays a utility cost for which the other party is liable, they can request reimbursement and should do so in writing by giving the landlord a Notice to Landlord with a copy of all relevant utility bills.
 Reimbursements must be made within 28 days of receiving the notice (s 55).
 If reimbursement is not forthcoming the party owed money may apply to VCAT for an order for reimbursement.